TOPLLab/topllab.github.io/warduino/reference/edward/concurrency.md

 # Debugging Concurrency

-The EDWARD debugger is can help debug concurrency issues better than the classic [remote debugger](/reference/debugger.md) of WARDuino.
+The EDWARD debugger can help debug concurrency issues better than the classic [remote debugger](/reference/architecture.md#classic) of WARDuino.
 Here we will illustrate how with a representative example.

 ## The Application